cfarrell02/CatWalk/docs/design.md

 ### Camera Mechanics
 - **Constant Movement:** The game features a continuously moving camera that progresses at a consistent pace.
 This mechanic adds urgency to gameplay, compelling players to keep pace and preventing them from lingering in one area for too long.

 - **Player Tracking:** The camera is linked to the player's movement; if the player navigates swiftly, the camera catches up to maintain a suitable viewing position.
 This feature prevents the player from outpacing the camera, ensuring a clear view of the gameplay area.
+The camera will also track the player's X axis movements to ensure the player is never out of view.

 - **Difficulty Tied Mechanism:** The camera's movement speed is directly associated with the chosen difficulty level.
 Higher difficulty settings result in faster camera movement, intensifying the gameplay experience and increasing the challenge for the player.